murilobellatini/murilobellatini.github.io/_posts/2023-10-05-data-lake-dilemma.md

 mathjax: "true"
 ---

-> TL;DR: Invest in a data lake now to break data silos and unleash innovation, but know this isn't a magic bullet.
-With both visible and invisible costs, you'll need a keen strategy.
-Unlock the full potential and low-hanging fruits by diving deeper into this analysis.
+> TL;DR: Invest in a data lake to break silos and fuel innovation.
+It's no magic bullet—there are real costs and strategy is key.
+For informed decisions backed by McKinsey and Gartner data, read more in-depth.

 ## The Tale of Two Departments